Skip advert

 Read full review

-The Type R badge has been worn by quite a few different Honda models down the years, but it’s the Civic hatchback with which the moniker is most synonymous.
+The Type R badge has been worn by quite a few different Honda models over the years, but it’s the Civic hatchback with which the moniker is most synonymous.
 And the latest version of the Civic Type R is arguably the best yet, with aggressive looks, scintillating handling and tyre-shredding performance.

 Tyre-shredding enough, in fact, to make this list.
 The Type R’s 2.0-litre four-cylinder turbocharged petrol engine develops 325bhp.
 That’s enough to hurl it from 0-62mph in just 5.4 seconds, and onto a top speed of 170mph, making it the fastest front-wheel drive car on our list.
 Not to mention one of the most exciting.